GitFlow

 Standard Feature Development

-git flow feature start user-dashboard
+123456789101112git flow feature start user-dashboard

-git commit -m "feat: integrate dashboard API"
+git commit -am "feat: dashboard API integration"

-git commit -m "test: add dashboard component tests"
+git commit -am "test: dashboard component tests"

-git pull origin develop
+git checkout develop && git pull origin develop

-git checkout feature/user-dashboard
+git checkout feature/user-dashboard && git merge develop

 git flow feature finish user-dashboard